marilynenguyen/PetWebsite/README.md

 # PetWebsite
 Pet Adoption Website
-Project made for SOEN-287 : Web Development (Winter 2023)
+Project made for SOEN-287 : Web Development (Winter 2023) <br>
-•	Designed a website using HTML/CSS/JavaScript
+•	Designed a website using HTML/CSS/JavaScript<br>
-•	Gained knowledge about backend with PHP
+•	Gained knowledge about backend with PHP <br>
-•	Created a log in and sign-up/logout/login system (cookies, session, files) with PHP
+•	Created a log in and sign-up/logout/login system (cookies, session, files) with PHP <br>